 We now have an expanded care team of 5 Physicians and 4 Nurse Practitioners.
 In addition, we offer specialists in Dermatology, Cardiology and Diabetic Education, plus an MDVIP affiliated Physician offering personalized preventive care.

 The newly remodeled office is conveniently located on the Boston University campus only steps away from the MBTA Pleasant Street Station (Green Line).
 The office is on the ground floor for easy access and drop off.
 We also provide on-site validated free parking.

-Each of the accomplished providers at our new primary care facility is affiliated with Boston Medical Center, so you’ll get the same expertise and quality of care you expect from BMC.
-You’ll also find a dermatologist, cardiologist, otolaryngologist (ear, nose, and throat), podiatrist, blood lab and urgent care.
-Plus, our affiliation with the Ryan Center for Sports Medicine across the street gives you access to radiology and a host of other medical services.
-And of course, you have access to the full-range of services available at Boston Medical Center.
+Each of the accomplished providers is affiliated with Boston Medical Center, so you’ll get the same expertise and quality of care you expect.
+Patients will also have access to the full-range of services available at Boston Medical Center.

 - Internal Medicine

 - Women’s Health & Contraceptive Management (IUD)

 - Hypertension and Nephrology

 - On Site Lab

 - Travel Clinic